wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-elevator.rst

 Interact with the simulation below to examine how the elevator system responds when controlled only by a feedforward controller.

-.. note:: To change the elevator setpoint, click on the desired angle along the vertical height.
+.. note:: To change the elevator setpoint, click on the desired height along the vertical support.

 .. raw:: html